 Of course, this option requires additional time, appropriate preparation for cooking, and finding the right recipes.
 But with kidney beans in the diet of cats, the issue in a professional environment has been resolved forever.

-A cat eats a product with pleasure does not mean that this product will be useful or harmful.
+A cat eating a product with pleasure does not mean that this product will be useful or harmful.
 Indeed, in food choice, a cat obeys natural animal instincts and, without understanding, can damage health by eating what it tastes like.
 Owners should carefully read frequently asked questions about cat nutrition—Will help to avoid any possible mistakes.

 Which beans to choose to feed your cat?

 Not all plants in this group are suitable for a pet.
 Boil cat beans (red beans, black beans, green beans), lentils, peas.
 It is definitely worth giving up canned foods intended for humans.
 Since they use various spices and salt to improve the taste, which is toxic to the animal, even if you rinse canned beans thoroughly with water, they will still contain salt and seasonings, albeit in a smaller amount.
 The spices that are used in the canned beans are mostly for human consumption.

 Types of kidney beans that cats can eat

 1. Red beans or Black beans.
 Red or black beans contain saponin.
 Saponin lowers cholesterol and thins the blood in the body.
 The polyphenols in these beans prevent obesity, cancer, allergies and protect the liver.

 2. Soy.
 Soy is a protein-rich bean.
 Your cat needs a lot of protein, so you would quickly think that it could feed soy as protein.
 However, it is not.
 Cats are carnivores and should base on meat and meat products.

 3. Chickpeas.
 Chickpeas are sometimes used in quality cat food and can give to cats as a treat.
 Be sure to cook the chickpeas before treating your feline friend.